Table of contents

 - Be part of the risk identification and risk management of the assets

-You can save months of effort with these templates that take 25 years of experience and distill it in a pack of prewritten best practice awesomeness.
+You can save months of effort and do it yourself with the ISO 27001 Toolkit that take 25 years of experience and distill it in a pack of prewritten best practice awesomeness.

 - Establish and document asset inventories